neo-franklin-tina/neinadn/README.md

 https://noteveryideaneedsadomainname.com

-This website is a not to my future self.
+This website is a note to my future self.

-I have currently have **10 unused domain names** for projects I dreamt of 🥲
+I currently have **10 unused domain names** for projects I dreamt of 🥲